r-token/ryantoken.com-v4-ignite/Content/blog/swift-everywhere-web.md

 ## Speed and Simplicity

-Due to the inherent simplicity of Ignite and the HTML it generates, the Ignite site loads noticeably faster than my previous SvelteKit site.
-SvelteKit is no slouch when it comes to bundle size and speed—that's why I chose it [over Nuxt 3](/blog/nuxt-3-vs-sveltekit) in the first place.
+Due to the simplicity of Ignite and the HTML it generates, the Ignite site loads noticeably faster than my previous SvelteKit site.
+SvelteKit is no slouch when it comes to bundle size and speed—that's why I chose [SvelteKit over Nuxt 3](/blog/nuxt-3-vs-sveltekit) in the first place.
 But Ignite beats out even SvelteKit in page load speed.
 Try loading them yourself:
 * SvelteKit site: [https://ryantoken-v3-svelte.vercel.app/](https://ryantoken-v3-svelte.vercel.app/)
 * Ignite site (this site): [https://www.ryantoken.com](https://www.ryantoken.com)

 Ignite's simplicity is shown in some of the code samples above, but it's also clearly demonstrated in the total lines of code required to build each site.
 Here's the breakdown, counted by [cloc](https://github.com/AlDanial/cloc):

 **SvelteKit**: **2,974 total lines of code**
-* Excludes `node_modules`, hidden files and folders, and `package-lock.json`
+* Excludes SvelteKit's `build` directory, `node_modules`, hidden files and folders, and `package-lock.json`

 ```
 -------------------------------------------------------------------------------